dillionmegida/dillionmegida.com/src/pages/p/42. getting-started-with-technical-writing/index.md

 Hello dear 👋,

 I'm a passionate technical writer, who writes in different platforms (including this).
-I am the founder of [TheWebFor5](https://thewebfor5.com), a technical blog platform for simplifying web topics in the simplest way possible.

 I also started the challenge [#2Articles1Week](https://twitter.com/hashtag/2Articles1Week) early this year and shared it on twitter which is a means to further improve my skills, and also invite more people into technical writing.

 Yes, I am also an advocate for technical writing.
 I've received a lot of questions on the hows of getting into technical writing from people I've tried inviting and some others who know me for what I do.
 I've often answered them through calls and messages, but I decided to have a general reference for everyone (from now and the future) who wants to get started with technical writing from my point of view.gra